-Here’s another reason the human body needs access to the earth’s negative charge: To combat free radicals
+The human body needs access to the earth’s negative charge to combat free radicals

-Interestingly, antioxidants like vitamins C and E protect the body against the destructive effects of free radicals by donating one of their own electrons, ending the electron-“stealing” reaction.
-This is why they are called antioxidants (remember, the process of stealing an electron is called oxidation).
-The antioxidant nutrients themselves don’t become free radicals by donating an electron because they are stable in either form.
+Antioxidants like vitamins C and E protect the body against the destructive effects of free radicals by donating one of their own electrons so the free radical can stabilize.
+This is why they are called antioxidants (remember oxidization is the loss of electrons during a reaction).
+The antioxidant nutrients themselves don’t become free radicals by donating an electron because they are stable in either form!

-Free radical-generating substances can be found in fried “food’, alcohol and other drugs, smoke, pesticides, and other pollutants of air and water.
+Free radical generating substances can be found in fried “food”, alcohol and other drugs, smoke, pesticides, and other pollutants of air and water.
 Along with ingesting enough antioxidants, earthing is an effective tool to combat free radicals.
 The earth has an infinite supply of freely moving electrons, so when a person is grounded, those electrons naturally flow from the earth to the body, providing the electrons that free radicals require so their electrons missing a mate can acquire an electron, pair up, and chill out.

-EMR is generated by appliances and power lines.
-The body is supposed to be at very low voltage (like the earth) and being near electricity generating appliances increases the voltage in the body.
+EMR is generated by electrical devices and power lines.
+The body is supposed to be at very low voltage (like the earth) and being near electricity generating devices increases the voltage in the body.
 Earthing balances the body and allows excess voltage to drain away.
-Here’s more information here on why EMF’s are harmful and many ways you can keep yourself safe from them while still functioning in the real world.
-If you buy an earthing device get a multimeter because you can literally see your body’s voltage grounding out to neutral when you hold the multimeter in one hand and ground yourself to the earthing device with the other.
+Here’s more information here on why EMF’s are harmful and many ways you can keep yourself safe: http://6ks.564.myftpupload.com/organic-health/emr/

 How To Ground Yourself

 You don’t have to buy anything in order to ground yourself: